brainsmoke/psu_case/README.md

 # Front panel for MEAN WELL LRS-350-* PSUs

 Printed 3mm thick in PETG to offset for material weaknesses due to print orientation.
+100% infill (or enough wall thickness so that the slicer doesn't create a zig-zag pattern for the walls).

 TODO: coat it with a UV-blocking paint.